 Everything you need to know to get started

-In this article, we'll show you how to tear out an old bathroom and put in a new one, including details on:
+In this article, we’ll show you how to create a DIY bathroom remodel where you tear out an old bathroom and put in a new one, including details for remodeled bathrooms on:

 - Installing a preassembled glass block window.
 You can have a window in your shower that will stand up to water.

 - Replacing a bathtub with a spacious shower.
 A one-piece shower pan is a simple, leak-proof solution to the mistake-prone chore of traditional shower pan construction.